PostgreSQL Scales Further Than Most Think — Here is How to Push It

 CREATE TABLE events_2026_03 PARTITION OF events

-Automate partition creation.
-Don't create them by hand each month — use pg_partman or a simple cron job:
+Automate partition creation with pg_partman or a cron job:

 #!/bin/bash